composewell/packcheck/README.md

   binaries can be picked automatically when available.
 * _Test source distribution:_ `packcheck` creates the source distribution and builds the package from the generated tarball to make sure that you build what you release and don't miss adding a file to the distribution.
+Also, checks if any file in the git repo is missing in the source distribution.
 * _Upload coverage:_ To send coverage info to
   [coveralls.io](https://coveralls.io) just uncomment a line in your `.travis.yml`.